CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Related Work

-\paragraph{Explainable Query Answering} To the best of our knowledge, there have not been any direct attempts to explain complex query answering over KGs.
+\paragraph{Explainable Query Answering.} To the best of our knowledge, no prior work has directly attempted to explain complex query answering over KGs.
 However, there is considerable research on query explanation in the context of traditional databases.
-For example, \citet{Gathani2020Debugging} surveys various techniques that can aid in explaining and debugging database queries, and our approach is related to the ``Why and Why Not''~\cite{Chapman2009Why} strategy introduced in that work.
-Similar to our study, some works such as~\cite{Deutch2022Computing} and~\cite{Livshits2021Shapley} adopt the Shapley value methodology for explanation.
-However, these works are not specifically focused on explaining the query itself; rather, they quantify the contribution of database facts or tuples to the query results.
-Furthermore, both methods focus on aggregation or Boolean queries, which have numerical outputs such as ``Is there any route from any airport in Germany to any airport in Iran with at most one connection?''---where the answer is simply Yes~(1) or No~(0).
-While the aforementioned studies are based on databases, there is another line of research like~\cite{Bienvenu2024Shapley} addressing knowledge bases; however, their objective remains to quantify the contribution of facts, not to explain the query.
+Gathani et al. \cite{Gathani2020Debugging} surveys various techniques for explaining and debugging database queries, and our approach relates to their ``Why and Why Not''~\cite{Chapman2009Why} strategy.
+Similar to our study, some works such as~\cite{Deutch2022Computing} and~\cite{Livshits2021Shapley} adopt Shapley values for explanation.
+However, they quantify the contribution of database facts or tuples to query results rather than explaining the query itself.
+Furthermore, both methods focus on aggregation or Boolean queries, which have numerical outputs such as ``Is there a direct or one-stop flight from a German airport to an Iranian airport?''---where the answer is simply Yes~(1) or No~(0).
+Beyond databases, Bienvenu et al.~\cite{Bienvenu2024Shapley} addresses knowledge bases, but again focuses on quantifying fact contributions rather than explaining the query.